jordillonch/oauth2-server/README.md

 ## License

-Pagerfanta is licensed under the MIT License.
+Akamon OAuth2 Server is licensed under the MIT License.
 See the LICENSE file for full details.